Naitreey/notes-and-knowledge/cs/scala/language.rst

     // definitions
   }

 - Traits are used to share interfaces and fields between classes.
+They are like interfaces in Java but have more features.

 - Traits are types containing certain fields and methods.
 Multiple traits can be combined.
 Traits can also be defined as generic types.